Conventional Report June 2022

 (2) If the applicant has satisfactorily completed one year’s experience in the United States or its

-an active veterinary license will be issued and will expire
+territories or provinces, an active veterinary license will be issued and will expire

 on the next following December 31st.
 Licensee shall renew the license according to